 The TED-Ed Student Talks Program supports students as they discover, explore and present their big ideas in the form of short, TED-style talks.
 Only educators at schools or educational organizations can submit an application.
 When an educator is approved, they receive access to a guidebook with activity instructions and idea journals for students.

-On February 1, we are launching a new application process!
-We will move to a trimester application cycle and all approved applications will receive access to resources for a year (12 month access).
-Here are dates for the following application cycles:
+We have moved to a trimester application process, where all approved applications will receive access to resources for a year (12 month access).
+Here are dates for the application windows:

-Opens on April 1 and closes on July 15.
-Applications submitted during this cycle will receive approval on August 1.
+Applications submitted during this window will receive approval on August 1, 2021.

-Opens on August 1 and closes on November 8.
-Applications submitted during this cycle will receive approval on December 1.
+Applications submitted during this window will receive approval on December 1, 2021.

 Already a Leader?